20 Secrets to Steal from People Who Never Get Sick

 They have stronger vacuums

 Everyone buys a vacuum with the assumption it will suck up all the dirt and grime from their floors and leave them with a clean and shiny house.
 But studies have shown that it’s more common than not for vacuums to actually release dirt and bacteria back into your home.
 Cleaning your vacuum regularly is the secret to staying healthy at home.
-These other common household items could be the reason you’re always getting sick.
+Next, check out 50 more ways to avoid catching a cold this season.